-All new students entering Westminster College must have documented proof of measles, mumps and rubella and Tdap immunity and a questionnaire screening for tuberculosis.
+All new students entering Westminster College must have documented proof of measles, mumps and rubella, meningococcal, and Tdap immunity and a questionnaire screening for tuberculosis.
 This documentation is required prior to class attendance.
 Documentation of immunity may be accomplished by a) written proof of vaccination or b) proof of immunity by titer (a blood test).
 Note: Exemptions from these requirements may be accepted by the institution for medical or religious reasons.
-These exemptions will be granted only after written evidence is submitted to the Dean of Student Life or his/her designated staff member.
 If a measles, mumps or rubella outbreak occurs, all students who do not have the appropriate immunity documented through the college may be required to leave campus.
-Westminster College does not require the hepatitis B, the meningococcal vaccine or the HPV vaccine; however, we strongly encourage students to receive these vaccinations.
+Westminster College does not require the hepatitis B or the HPV vaccine; however, we strongly encourage students to receive these vaccinations.